back

 Potential in "Snow Globe Theory"

-Planet Orbital Radius "SnowGlobe Theory" Potential Schwarzschild Potential Redshift Newton
+Planet Orbital Radius "SnowGlobe Theory" Potential Schwarzschild Potential Energetic Redshift

 This potential can also be used in the Schwarzschild metric.

 Unlike the Schwarzschild potential, it has no singularity for R other than 0.
-However, it uses the Newtonian potential E-Q/R, which may only be asymptotically correct (for weak forces or large radii).** Otherwise, the event horizon (according to my definition) would always be at G•M/c² with local light speed and Newtonian gravity.
+However, it uses the E-Q/R potential of Newtonian mechanics, which may only be asymptotically correct (for weak forces or large radii).** Otherwise, the event horizon (according to my definition) would always be at G·M/c² with local light speed and Newtonian gravity.

 Derivation: